CancerVaccine/cancervaccine.github.io/_tribute-funds/steven-ellis.md

 Steve’s family would like to say thank you for all the anonymous cash donations, received by the undertakers, in memory of Steve.
 These amounted to &pound;467.00.
 {: .present-before-paste}

-Steve’s family have been supporting the Cancer Vaccine Institute through various fundraising initiatives and have so far raised over **&pound;26,000.00**
+Steve’s family have been supporting the Cancer Vaccine Institute through various fundraising initiatives and have so far raised nearly&nbsp;**&pound;40,000.00**
 {: .present-before-paste}

 #### Messages from donors